SaiArunesh/tcp-based-threaded-server-for-each-client/README.md

 # tcp-based-threaded-server-for-each-client
 A new server thread is created for every new client connection (upto 3, can be changed).
+Server threads also log whatever data that is received.
+Logger has singleton implementation.
 The demo client also spawns three client threads to simulate multiple clients.

 TCP based implementation